16 Types of Quizzes Explained. Free Templates Included

 9. Diagnostic Quiz

 Diagnostic quizzes point users toward a potential diagnosis based on their answers to a set of questions.
 For many, the immediate association is a quiz that offers a medical diagnosis, and they are not wrong.
-Such quizzes can be useful in a physical or mental healthcare setting, but it’s important to note that an online quiz usually cannot offer a definitive diagnosis of any type of condition or disease.
+Such quizzes are a form of healthcare content marketing and can be useful in a physical or mental healthcare setting.
+It’s important to note that an online quiz usually cannot offer a definitive diagnosis of any type of condition or disease.

 Of course, diagnostic tests are not limited to health quizzes and have multiple other applications, including troubleshooting technology, identifying problems, and narrowing down the type of support your customer requires before they contact your call center.